-Initial planting plans specific to an intermediate marsh or to a brackish marsh mitigation site will be required and must be specified in the Mitigation Work Plan for the site.
+Initial planting plans specific to an intermediate, brackish or saline marsh mitigation site will be required and must be specified in the Mitigation Work Plan for the site.
 The initial planting plans will be developed by the USACE in cooperation with the Interagency Team.
 Initial plantings will be the responsibility of the USACE.
-If re-planting of an area is necessary following initial plantings, a specific re-planting plan must also be prepared and must be approved by the USACE in cooperation with the Interagency Team prior to replanting.
+If re-planting of an area is necessary following initial plantings, a specific re-planting plan must also be prepared and must be approved by the USACE in cooperation with the Interagency Team with the Interagency Team prior to re-planting.

-It may be determined that the initial planting of brackish marsh features would best be conducted in phases.
+It may be determined that the initial planting of brackish or saline marsh features would best be conducted in phases.
 Using this approach, a certain percentage of the total number of plants required would be installed in the year that final marsh construction activities are completed while the remainder would be installed in the following year.
 The determination of whether to use phased planting or to install all the necessary plants upon completion of construction activities will be made during the final design phase of the mitigation project.
 The proposed planting scheme would be subject to review and approval by the Interagency Team.

-Re-planting of intermediate marsh features and/or brackish marsh features could also be required if the initial plant survivorship goal is not attained or if initial vegetative cover goals are not achieved.
-In such cases, replanting or supplemental planting of such mitigation features would be the responsibility of the USACE.
+As previously discussed, planting of fresh marsh features could be necessary if the initial vegetative cover goal is not achieved.
+Re-planting of intermediate marsh features and/or brackish and saline marsh features could also be required if the initial plant survivorship goal is not attained or if initial vegetative cover goals are not achieved.
+In such cases, re-planting or supplemental planting of such mitigation features would be the responsibility of the USACE.
 Once the initial success criteria are achieved, the Sponsor will be responsible for conducting any re-planting activities necessary to achieve success.
 All re-planting plans will be subject to review and approval by the USACE and Interagency Team prior to plant installation.
 These plans may deviate from the general planting guidelines as regards the density of plantings, the species utilized, or the plant stock size in an effort to rapidly establish appropriate vegetative cover.